AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/marketo.md

 ---
 # Create a [!DNL Marketo Engage] source connector in the UI

-This tutorial provides steps for creating a [!DNL Marketo Engage] (hereinafter referred to as "[!DNL Marketo]") source connector in the UI to bring consumer data into Adobe Experience Platform.
+This tutorial provides steps for creating a [!DNL Marketo Engage] (hereinafter referred to as "[!DNL Marketo]") source connector in the UI to bring B2B data into Adobe Experience Platform.

 ## Getting started